Gender disparities in the dissemination and acquisition of scientific knowledge: Results

-where the subscripts indicate the gender of the initial spreader. $DF < 1$ indicates that knowledge flows initiated by women take on average more time to reach the same number of individuals than processes started by men, so the system is unfair to the minority group. $DF > 1$ denotes, instead, an unfairness towards the majority, while a value $DF \approx 1$ hints at fairness with regard to knowledge diffusion.
+where the subscripts indicate the gender of the initial spreader. $DF < 1$ indicates that knowledge flows initiated by women take on average more time to reach the same number of individuals than processes started by men, so the system is unfair to the minority group. $DF > 1$ denotes, instead, an unfairness towards the majority, while a value $DF \approx 1$ suggests fairness in knowledge diffusion.